tsnobip/isotrope/README.md

 # Isotrope

 Isotrope is a very basic experiment of a safe bi-directional router in ReasonReact thanks to [@anuragsoni/routes](https://github.com/anuragsoni/routes) awesome routing lib.

+Define your routes once and use them both ways.

 ## Install
 ```
 yarn add @tsnobip/isotrope @anuragsoni/routes
 ```

+And add `@tsnobip/isotrope` and `@anuragsoni/routes` to the `bs-dependencies` of `bsconfig.json`.

 ## Usage